Brushed dc motor

 1. b)Indirect Method:

-There are reference standards for Boiler Testing at Site using indirect method namely British Standard, BS 845: 1987 and USA Standard is ASME PTC-4-1 Power Test Code Steam Generating Units’.
+There are reference standards for Boiler performance Testing at Site using indirect method namely British Standard, BS 845: 1987 and USA Standard is ASME PTC-4-1 Power Test Code Steam Generating Units’.
 Indirect method is also called as ‘’heat loss method’’.
 The efficiency can be arrived at, by subtracting the heat loss fractions from 100.
 The standards do not include blow down loss in the efficiency determination process.
 A brief procedure for calculating boiler efficiency by indirect method is given below.

 The principle losses that occur in a boiler are: